Heather Ahtone

-heather ahtone, PhD (Chickasaw), is director of Curatorial Affairs at the First Americans Museum.
+Heather Ahtone is an American academic and the director of Curatorial Affairs at the First Americans Museum.

 Background and education

-Heather Ahtone is enrolled in the Chickasaw Nation and a descendant of the Choctaw Nation of Oklahoma.
-She received an associate's degree from the Institute of American Indian Arts (IAIA) in 1993 and her master's degree (2006) and doctoral degree from the University of Oklahoma (OU).
+Ahtone is enrolled in the Chickasaw Nation and a descendant of the Choctaw Nation of Oklahoma.
+She received an associate degree from the Institute of American Indian Arts (IAIA) in 1993 and her master's degree (2006) and doctoral degree from the University of Oklahoma (OU).

 Career

-Ahtone previously worked at the IAIA and the Southwestern Association for Indian Arts (SWAIA).
+Ahtone previously worked at the Institute of American Indian Arts (IAIA) and the Southwestern Association for Indian Arts (SWAIA).

-In 2007, she began researching at the OU School of Geology and Geophysics while teaching courses in Art History in Norman, Oklahoma.
+In 2007, she began researching at the University of Oklahoma School of Geology and Geophysics while teaching courses in Art History in Norman, Oklahoma.
 She served as the James T. Bialac Curator of Native American and Non-Western Art at the Fred Jones Jr. Museum of Art, part of OU, from 2012 to 2018.

 She became the senior curator at the First Americans Museum in Oklahoma City, Oklahoma, in 2018.
-Involved with the museum's planning, ahtone is responsible for creating exhibitions for the museum, managing publications, and coordinating research.
+Involved with the museum's planning, Ahtone is responsible for creating exhibitions for the museum, managing publications, and coordinating research.